EASYNETY/1ta/docs/features/classes/Enrollment.md

                 />
               </FormControl>
               <FormDescription>
-                Maximum number of students who can enroll in this class
+                Maximum number of students who can enrol in this class
               </FormDescription>
               <FormMessage />
             </FormItem>